 We campaign for more potential bone marrow / stem cell donors to join the register – especially people with a mixed genealogy.
 Margot’s mixed family background was the key obstacle to finding her a perfect match.

-As a grant giving Foundation, we also support people and projects close to our hearts – specifically charities and research related to bone marrow / stem cell transplants, such as blood disorders like Leukaemia and those caring for child cancer patients.
+As a grant giving Foundation, we also support people and projects close to our hearts – in particular families caring for child cancer patients.
+To find out more about how we have granted funds to date, please click here.

 Everyone at Team Margot is a volunteer.
 Every penny raised for the Foundation will go to the wonderful people and causes we support.